QueHubTeam/QueHub/README.md

 - ASP.NET Identity for user authentication and authorization.
 - HTML, CSS, and JavaScript for the frontend interface.
 - SQL Server for robust and scalable database management.
-- [Any other technologies or libraries you're using...]

 ## Installation